We use cookies for analytics to improve your experience. Privacy Policy

 Regulatory environment

 Egypt's legal system is based on civil-law principles derived from the Napoleonic Code through the influential Civil Code of 1948, drafted by El-Sanhuri — which became the template for Kuwait, the UAE, Qatar, Jordan, Iraq, and Libya.
-This Francophone civil-law heritage gives our Paris-trained lawyers a natural advantage in Egyptian legal practice.
+This Francophone civil-law heritage gives our Paris-trained legal consultants a natural advantage in Egyptian legal practice.

 The judicial system comprises the Courts of First Instance, Courts of Appeal, and the Court of Cassation, with specialised Economic Courts handling commercial disputes above certain thresholds.
 The Cairo Regional Centre for International Commercial Arbitration (CRCICA), established in 1979, is the most established arbitration institution in Africa and the Arab world, administering cases under UNCITRAL rules.